Here are some tips to avoiding fraud in the adoption world.

 Beware, Be Smart, Do the Research

 “If it sounds too good to be true, it probably is.”
-And the world of adoption – for both placing and adopting parents – is no exception.
+In the world of adoption–for both placing and adopting parents–is no exception.

 However, frauds and scams do exist.